Jewelry Blog

 If you are planning to buy a no oil Colombian emerald, here are some things that you should keep in mind:

-As it’s very challenging to find no oil Colombian emeralds.
-There’s also a fair chance that you might not be looking at.
+It’s very challenging to find no oil Colombian emeralds.
+There’s also a fair chance that you might not be looking at it.

-According to the US Federal Trade Commission, if the emeralds you are selling have been treated, you are obligated to disclose that piece of information.
-Still, many people aren’t aware of this policy, therefore it’s not difficult to scam a buyer.
+According to the US Federal Trade Commission, if the emeralds you are selling have been treated, you are obligated to disclose that information.
+Still, many people aren’t aware of this policy, so it’s not difficult to scam a buyer.

-You should always look for emeralds that have certifications that prove that they are natural.
+You should always look for emeralds with certifications proving they are natural.

-The four Cs do not only apply to diamonds but other gemstones as well.
+The four Cs apply not only to diamonds but also to other gemstones.
 For emeralds, the most important quality-determining factor is color.
-It’s hard to find emeralds that have a pure green hue, as most of the time they exhibit slight yellowish or bluish undertones.
+It’s hard to find emeralds with a pure green hue, as they usually exhibit slight yellowish or bluish undertones.

 Clarity is, of course, also very important.
-However, keep in mind that visible inclusions are a clear sign that the emerald hasn’t been treated.
+However, remember that visible inclusions are a clear sign that the emerald hasn’t been treated.
 It’s possible to find an emerald with minimal inclusions, though they are very expensive and exceptionally rare.

-Emeralds usually have a rectangular shape; after which it was named the “emerald cut.”
-In terms of size, it’s possible to find emeralds of different carat rates as well.
+Emeralds usually have a rectangular shape, after which it was named the “emerald cut.”
+In terms of size, it’s also possible to find emeralds of different carat rates.
 The no oil Columbian emeralds of the highest quality are worth $10,000 per carat.

 Gemstones are always accompanied by either gold, silver, or platinum.
 Due to their deep green color, emeralds are best paired with platinum.
 If you choose gold, it might emphasize any secondary yellow hues your emerald might have.
 Of course, this decision ultimately depends on personal preference.

 As mentioned before, untreated, natural gemstones are bound to come with inclusions.
-It would be almost impossible to find a no oil Columbian emerald without a single fracture.
+Finding a no oil Columbian emerald without a single fracture would be almost impossible.
 If such a gemstone exists, it is probably in possession of a private collector.

 How to Make a Ring for a Colombian Emerald?